-The pandemic has had a significant impact on the ability for the trust to meet its mandatory and regulatory clinical audit programme as some of this work was paused to allow organisations to respond to the challenges faced by Covid-19.
-This has resulted in the local effectiveness improvement measures suite not progressing as anticipated.
-However, this work will recommence in 2021/22 as part of Covid-19 recovery work.
+The pandemic had a significant impact on the ability for the trust to meet its mandatory and regulatory clinical audit programme which has meant local effectiveness improvement measures suite has not progressed as anticipated.
+This work will recommence in 2021/2022 as part of Covid-19 recovery work.